A Celestial Gem through the Ages

 • Symbolizes values like wisdom, sincerity, and reflection

-Lapis lazuli’s serene appearance supports inner calm, sincerity in speech, and can serve as a subtle reminder (dhikr) of the divine in daily life.
+It’s serene appearance supports inner calm, sincerity in speech, and can serve as a subtle reminder (dhikr) of the divine in daily life.

 Summary Table